tgvoskuilen/meshBalancing/README.md

 Note: The redistributeParPlus function does NOT work.
 For some reason it does not redistribute the cellLevel and pointLevel fields (hexRef8.distribute crashes) so it is only redistributing the refinement history.
 The cellLevel volScalarField is mapped, but pointLevel is a bit more tricky.
+The new version of redistributePar in OpenFOAM-2.3.x appears to have fixed this, but I have not yet tested it.

 A workaround may be to reconstruct the cellLevel and pointLevel manually from the distributed refinement history.